How to Track Email Opens and Clicks for SaaS

 Start with a weekly email performance summary.
 Track sends, delivery rate, open rate, click-through rate, and unsubscribes across all campaigns.
 Look for trends rather than fixating on individual email performance.

 Create campaign-type views.
-Compare how your onboarding emails perform versus your re-engagement campaigns versus your product updates.
+Compare how your onboarding emails perform versus your re-engagement campaigns versus your product update newsletters.
 Different email types should be measured against different benchmarks.
+Your SaaS email marketing KPIs should reflect the different goals each email type serves.

 Track metrics over time, not just for individual emails.
 A single email might underperform due to timing or other factors.
 Monthly trends show whether your email program is improving overall.